beorn7/histogram_experiments/README.md

 - Sparse buckets for negative and positive buckets are then represented in a `SparseBuckets` message each.
 If there are no negative or positive observations, the respective message is left empty.
-- Each `SpareBuckets` message contains the following:
+- Each `SparseBuckets` message contains the following:
   - The delta-encoded counts in the buckets, i.e. each value is the difference to the previous bucket (or to zero in case of the first bucket), assuming that those differences are smaller than absolute numbers in most real-world